 The maritime exercise took place outside the Kotka archipelago with shoreside recovery practiced on the islands and shores west of the city.
 The simulated scenario was two tankers colliding and spilling oil and hazardous chemicals into the sea.
 Lamor participated in the mobilization, transportation, handover, use and demobilization of a boom in this exercise.

 The Finnish pollution control vessel Louhi deployed the boom.
 Two of the senior crew members had previously deployed booms from a pier, but many of the deck crew were young conscripts performing their military service.
-Even with the lack of experience the entire exercise proceeded smoothly.
+Even with the lack of experience, the entire exercise proceeded smoothly.

 Deploying and using the boom was difficult due to high winds, but the towing speed was slowed to 3 knots to compensate.
 One proposal for improvement was to have the ropes and lines marked so there would be no delay or confusion putting them in their proper places.

-The crew of the vessel were pleased with both the equipment and the training.
+The crew of the vessel was pleased with both the equipment and the training.
 The captain of the Louhi was also happy with the exercise and wished he had more opportunities to train with this type of equipment.